 21. Immerse kids in the wonders of nature at this week-long camp at the Boston Nature Center...right in Mattapan!

-22. Play with puppets at the Puppet Showplace Theatre with additional shows like Peter Rabbit Tales, The Gingerbread Man, and Lollipops for Breakfast happening all week long.
+22. Play with puppets at the Puppet Showplace Theatre with additional shows like Peter Rabbit Tales, A Woodland Cinderella, and The Pied Piper happening all week long.

 26. Visit the Mini City with a Big Future at this mini city constructed completely out of cardboard and creativity.

 27. Grab some popcorn and catch a screening of Fantastic Mr. Fox.

 The Word Play Puppet Show is part of literacy week fun at the Boston Children's Museum.
 Photo courtesy of Puppet Showplace Theatre